Applying for observing time: Regular Observing Time

 - Semester A: January 1st – June 30th

 - Semester B: July 1st – December 31st

 Three different categories of Open Time are defined:

-- OAJ Large Programmes (OAJ-LPs) up to 148h/semester.
+- OAJ Large Programmes (OAJ-LPs).
 OAJ-LPs are defined as long observing projects that exploit the large FoV and the unique filter set of the OAJ telescopes to conduct small or intermediate-size surveys that require, at least, 48h/semester.
 The requested time can be distributed in up to 4 semesters.
 OAJ-LP proposal shall demonstrate the scientific and technical capabilities of the research team to handle and analyze the large volumen of data gathered by the program as well as to publish the results in due time.